 A thoughtful book discussion making connections between art and literature.

-Join us for our next Tall Tales book discussion as we read and discuss Killers of the Flower Moon by David Grann.
+Join us for our next Tall Tales book discussion as we read and discuss Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants by Robin Wall Kimmerer.
 Please read the selected book prior to the program.